 Reflector used with the pop up flash – Using the pop up flash you can use something like a piece of white paper or card as a reflector, to direct light over the subject instead of directly at it.

 Snoot – You may have to Google “Snoot”.
 It’s basically a funnel shape tube that sits over your pop up flash or external flash and directs light over the subject instead of straight at it.
-You can make one from cardboard and it creates a nice light on the subject.
+You can make one from white cardboard and it creates a nice light on the subject.
 Snoots work really well and possibly the cheapest thing you can do.

 Auto Focus & Hunting

 Auto focus can be a problem with Macro, if that works for you then that’s great.
 You’re going to have a narrow depth of field if you’re close to the object so your focus needs to be spot on.
 Sometimes auto focus wont work if you’re really close, and it will hunt around and can’t lock on, or lock on the wrong thing.
 Most people would be using manual focus .

 Try manual focus, play around with this, focus manually and you’ll probably notice if you’re not using a tripod then you may be swaying around and the focus is going in and out, that’s ok.
 Leave the focus as is, and work with it.
 Get ready to take the shot, sway in and out and take the shot when you think it’s got focus.
 This might sound strange, but that’s the way a lot of people do it.

 Lens 105mm Macro.
 F16.
 Manual focus.
 Using the sway method – No tripod.

 Tripod, Monopod or none?